tomique34/Text-2-Speech-using-ElevenLabs-API/README.md

 # Text-2-Speech-using-ElevenLabs-API

-This application uses the OpenAI API to convert text to speech and save the audio file as mp3 to local disk.
+This application uses the OpenAI or Elevenlabs API to convert text to speech and save the audio file as mp3 to local disk.

 ## Author